 The goal of the Funk Fellowship is to help support collaborative care with the corresponding schools and departments housed in the Bloomington Regional Academic Health Center (RHAC) through the lens of an academic library.

-What is the Bloomington Regional Academic Health Center (RHAC)?
-The IUB RHAC is attached to the new IU Health Bloomington Hospital and houses many health science disciplines, including: Nursing, Social Work, Speech, Language, & Hearing Sciences, and the Bloomington Program of the Medical School.
+What is the Bloomington Health Sciences Building?
+The IUB Health Sciences Building is attached to the new IU Health Bloomington Hospital and houses many health science disciplines, including: Nursing, Social Work, Speech, Language, & Hearing Sciences, and the Bloomington Program of the Medical School.
 Within the RHAC, the Health Sciences Research Center is a new space managed by the IU Libraries Sciences Department and will serve as the hub for meeting with students, faculty, and staff in these disciplines.

 Fellowship Details: